Take a Paddling Class

 Become an Instructor

-For almost 50 years, the ACA has been the leader in paddlesports education.
+For 50 years, the ACA has been the leader in paddlesports education.
 The ACA’s National Paddlesports Instruction Program is widely considered the “Gold Standard” in the U.S. and abroad.
 The reasons to pursue certification are vastly different for each Instructor Candidate; however, what every student takes away from the certification workshop can be remarkably similar.
 First, there is simply the experience gained and knowledge shared by fellow candidates throughout the class.

 With a dedicated Safety Education & Instruction Department and the oversight of the Safety Education & Instruction Council, the ACA is able to systematically maintain, review, and improve the National Paddlesports Instruction Program to continually provide relevant tools and resources for ACA instructors in every discipline.